xcellardoor/up_down_tester/README.md

 This code is part of my effort to better myself in Golang and coding in general, as well as Git management.

+##Permissions
+Some Linux distros are pre-configured to treat ICMP transmissions as a privileged function.
+If you wish to use PING as a testing mechanism you can either:
+* Run this program as root (do you trust me?!)
+* Reconfigure your machine to allow regular users, or members of a group, to ping (GIYF)